jpxcz/ew-prettier-node/README.md

 # Prettier EWM NodeJS

 Adds the Prettier and ESLINT format that we use.
-If `husky` is added, then it will run on every new commit
+If [husky](#husky-configuration) is added, then it will run on every new commit for the staged files

 ```sh
 npm i --save-dev @ewmarkets/prettier-node
 ```

-## Edit your package.json file
+## Prettier

 ```sh
 # package.json